Animal assisted therapy

 Anyone who dislikes or fears animals or is allergic to them, is not a likely candidate for this particular intervention.

-He is training hard to be ready to certify as an assisted Therapy animal once he reaches one year old.
+He is training hard to be ready to certify as an assisted Therapy animal.

 He is a very loving cat and hopefully soon he will be able to share all the love he as to give.